Generate Captions Automatically in Premiere Pro With AI: Accurate Subtitles, Faster Workflow

 Traditionally, generating subtitles means exporting audio, using external tools, editing timestamps manually, and finally reimporting everything back into Premiere Pro.
 It’s clunky.
 It’s slow.
 And it breaks your creative flow.

-With Cutback, you can automatically transcribe and generate accurate captions using AI, directly in Adobe Premiere Pro.
+With Premiere Assistant, you can automatically transcribe and generate accurate captions using AI, directly in Adobe Premiere Pro.
 No external tools.
 No file-juggling.
 Just one plugin, one workflow.

 What You Can Do With AI-Powered Captions

-Using the Cutback plugin inside Premiere Pro, you can:
+Using the Premiere Assistant plugin inside Premiere Pro, you can:

 • Auto-generate subtitles in 100+ languages